 - 1) MPHA will offer two highrise units to an applicant for a highrise unit.
 If the applicant declines the two offers, MPHA will remove the applicant from the waiting list.
 The applicant may not reapply for one year running from the date of last rejection. - 2) MPHA will offer highrise units excluded from the Deconcentration Plan based on vacate date and the applicant's suitability for the program or unit.
-The unit with the oldest vacate date is offered first. - 3) MPHA will offer General Occupancy highrise units to approved general occupancy applicants in a manner that will promote Deconcentration.
-MPHA will offer one-bedroom units first to people receiving Social Security retirement, Social Security disability or Social Security dependent benefits, Minnesota Supplemental Income (MSA), Public Assistance and/or other fixed income or those with earned income. - 4) MPHA will offer a unit in a development where the average income is below the Established Income Range, and visa and versa, to approved general occupancy applicants.
+The unit with the oldest vacate date is offered first. - 3) MPHA will offer General Occupancy highrise units to approved general occupancy applicants in a manner that will promote Deconcentration. - 4) MPHA will offer a unit in a development where the average income is below the Established Income Range, and visa and versa, to approved general occupancy applicants.
 If the approved applicant refuses the first unit offer, which is based on the deconcentration goals, MPHA will offer a unit based on the vacancy rate. - 5) MPHA offers the unit that has been ready to rent the longest, and does not have a current pending offer, to an approved applicant based on date and time of the application, preference points and area choice.
 The applicant could receive a second unit offer of the unit that has been ready the next longest, that does not have a pending offer.
-Depending upon the number of vacancies, MPHA may, on a monthly basis divide the General Occupancy highrises are into three approximately equal groupings based upon the number of vacancies.
-The three groups are: a) those with the largest number of vacancies; b) those with a medium number of vacancies; and 3)
+Depending upon the number of vacancies, MPHA may, on a monthly basis, divide the General Occupancy highrises into three approximately equal groupings based upon the number of vacancies.
+The three groups are: - a) those with the largest number of vacancies; - b) those with a medium number of vacancies; and - c) those with the fewest number of vacancies.

-- those with the fewest number of vacancies.
-MPHA's second unit offer will be in a building with the highest vacancy rate. - One-bedroom units at 1515 Park Ave, 1225 8th St S and 1212 9th St S will be offered to Tenants who are lease compliant and have lived at one of those buildings for at least three years and who want to transfer from a studio unit.
+MPHA's second unit offer will be in a building with the highest vacancy rate.

+6) One-bedroom units at 1515 Park Ave, 1225 8th St S, and 1212 9th St S will be offered to Tenants who are lease compliant and have lived at one of those buildings for at least three years and who want to transfer from a studio unit.
 One-bedroom units will be offered based on move-in date, with the tenant who has lived in their current studio unit the longest receiving the first offer.
 A resident in a studio will be offered 1 unit.
-If they decline the unit, their name will be placed at the bottom of the transfer list and the offer date will serve as the new priority date. - 7) MPHA may offer an additional unit to an applicant for a Highrise Building when the applicant makes a request in writing for an additional offer, within 5 working days of the showing, based solely upon the following reasons. - a) The first offered unit is not accessible to the applicant's employment or job training site; - b) The first offered unit is not accessible to their daycare or special education facility for their child; - c) The first offered unit is not accessible to the medical or other support service necessary to the applicant's ability to be lease compliant, where such support service is: - (1) provided by a limited number of agencies, - (2) does not provide citywide transportation services and the applicant cannot use public transportation services, or - d) other good cause as determined by MPHA.
+If they decline the unit, their name will be placed at the bottom of the transfer list and the offer date will serve as the new priority date.

+- 7) MPHA may offer an additional unit to an applicant for a Highrise Building when the applicant makes a request in writing for an additional offer, within 5 working days of the showing, based solely upon the following reasons. - a) The first offered unit is not accessible to the applicant's employment or job training site; - b) The first offered unit is not accessible to their daycare or special education facility for their child; - c) The first offered unit is not accessible to the medical or other support service necessary to the applicant's ability to be lease compliant, where such support service is: - (1) provided by a limited number of agencies, - (2) does not provide citywide transportation services and the applicant cannot use public transportation services, or - d) other good cause as determined by MPHA.
-VI.

 OCCUPANCY STANDARDS AND LEASE ADD ONS